Jinzulen/DEmojiJS/README.md

 // Grab individual statistics.
-// For reference on the currently available search parameters, visit: https://discordemoji.com/api/?request=stats Emoji.Statistics(["users", "faves"]).then(console.log).catch(console.error);
+// For reference on the currently available search parameters, visit: https://discordemoji.com/api/?request=stats
+// If you only want one parameter, make sure to keep it as an array rather than a string: Statistics(["users"]) not Statistics("users")
+Emoji.Statistics(["users", "faves"]).then(console.log).catch(console.error);
 // { users: 126468, faves: 103702 }
 ```